microsoft/vscode-cpptools/Documentation/LanguageServer/FAQ.md

 Starting with version 0.11.0 of the cpptools extension, there are now two settings in the c\_cpp\_properties.json file.
 They are used by the different IntelliSense engines that we support and have slightly different meanings for the components that use them.

-The active IntelliSense engine is controlled via the `"intelliSenseEngine"` setting in your settings.json file.
+The active IntelliSense engine is controlled via the `"C_Cpp.intelliSenseEngine"` setting in your settings.json file.
 The valid values for this setting are:
 * `"Default"`
 * `"Tag Parser"`